PranjalDesale/Simulating-Covid-19/README.md

 # Simulating-Covid-19

 1. In this project, I performed a simulation similar to the Covid-19 pandemic.
-The simulation was created using C language and for Python was used for representation of execution of simulation and the final output.
+The simulation was created using C language and Python was used for representation of execution of simulation and the final output.
 2. Simulation is performed for a maximum of 300 days, with recovery-rate 0.2 and transmission-rate 0.5
 3. The structure includes construction of a graph of 10000 nodes which represent number of people and randomly created 3000 undirected edges that represents dual path contact within the people.
 4. An epidemic like Covid-19 is an SIR epidemic.
 An individual is initially Susceptible (S).
 Then s/he might get Infected (I) and finally Recover (R).
 However,as one can expect, each transition is probabilistic.